RcppCore/rcpp-gallery/_posts/2013-01-06-run_sum-benchmark.md

 about a seven tenths of a second and is fairly constant across the given values of `n`.
-It should be noted that `runSum` does some extra work in R such as checking for a valid `n`, non-leading NAs, etc. and should be considered when comparing the benchark results of `run_sum_v2` to `runSum`.
+It should be noted that `runSum` does some extra work in R such as checking for a valid `n`, non-leading NAs, etc. and should be considered when comparing the benchmark results of `run_sum_v2` to `runSum`.